rajatvd/rajatvd.github.io/_posts/2024-09-11-Floating-Point.md

 $$\text{relative error}(x) = \frac{dx}{x}.$$

-The neat trick that allows us to relate the two errors elegantly is to observe that the relative error is actually the absolute error of the logarithm of the number:
+The neat trick is to observe that the relative error is actually the absolute error of the logarithm of the number:

 $$
 \large{